 The following herbs have not been studied for treating mono, but they are sometimes suggested because they strengthen the immune system:

-- Echinacea (Echinacea purpurea) to strengthen the immune system.
-Do not give echinacea to a child without talking to your doctor first.
+- Echinacea ( Echinacea purpurea ).
+To strengthen the immune system.
+DO NOT give echinacea to a child without talking to your doctor first.
 People with autoimmune diseases, such as rheumatoid arthritis, should not take echinacea.
+People who have ragweed allergies should be extra cautious since they may be allergic to Echinacea as well.

-- Astragalus (Astragalus membranaceus) has not been studied for mono, but it does seem to kill viruses, at least in test tube studies.
-Researchers don't know whether it would work against the Epstein-Barr virus.
-People who have autoimmune diseases, such as rheumatoid arthritis, or who take anticoagulants (blood thinners), diuretics (water pills), lithium, cyclophosphamide (Cytoxan), medication for high blood pressure, or medication to lower blood sugar should not take astragalus without talking to their doctor first.
+- Astragalus ( Astragalus membranaceus ).
+Has not been studied for mono, but it does seem to kill viruses, at least in test tube studies.
+Researchers don't know whether it would work against the EBV.
+People who have autoimmune diseases, such as rheumatoid arthritis, or who take anticoagulants (blood-thinners), diuretics (water pills), lithium, cyclophosphamide (Cytoxan), medication for high blood pressure, or medication to lower blood sugar should not take astragalus without talking to their doctor first.

-- Cranberry (Vaccinium macrocarpon) appears to fight viruses, although no one knows whether it works against the Epstein-Barr virus.
+- Cranberry ( Vaccinium macrocarpon ).
+Appears to fight viruses, although no one knows whether it works against the EBV.
 Cranberry may increase the risk of bleeding, especially if you also take blood thinners.
 People who are allergic to aspirin should not take cranberry supplements or drink large amounts of cranberry juice.

 The following remedies may be effective for fever related to EBV: